xtivia/xsf/README.md

 (NOTE: as shipped the distribution refers to version 6.2.3 of the Maven artifacts for Liferay CE, so if you are using the most recent version of the Liferay CE server you will probably not need to perform this step as the required Maven artifacts will be automatically downloaded from Maven Central.)

-Prior to performing a build you will also need to adjust the *liferay.version* and *liferay.home* properties in the POM as appropriate for version of your installed Liferay Maven artifacts and server.
-Once you have configured these property values in the POM, then building new REST services is as simple as creating Java classes, annotating them with XSF-based annotations, and executing *mvn package* to create a WAR file.
-You can then move the created WAR into into your Liferay server's deploy directory by executing *mvn deploy*.
+Prior to performing a build you will also need to adjust the *liferay.version* property in the POM as appropriate for the version of your installed Liferay Maven artifacts and server.
+Once you have configured this property in the POM, then building new REST services is as simple as creating Java classes, annotating them with XSF-based annotations, and executing *mvn package* to create a WAR file.

+Optionally, you can also set the *liferay.home* property in your POM to point to your targeted Liferay server/bundle and then running *mvn install* will also move the created WAR into into your Liferay server's *deploy* directory (in addition to placing the file in your local Maven repository).

 To validate that your distribution of XSF is property installed and functional, set the two properties described above in the pom.xml file, then open a terminal session in the XSF distribution and type '**mvn deploy**'.
 You will see a number of messages in your terminal session as the sample application compiles and then deploys the XSF services portlet into your targeted Liferay installation.